khulnasoft/khulnasoft/internal/database/schema.md

 **source**: The site section (WEB, BACKEND, etc.) that generated the event.

-**url**: The URL within the Sourcegraph app which generated the event.
+**url**: The URL within the Khulnasoft app which generated the event.

 **user_id**: The ID of the actor associated with the event.

-**version**: The version of Sourcegraph which generated the event.
+**version**: The version of Khulnasoft which generated the event.

 # Table "public.settings"
 ```